cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

-Credential information corresponding to the configuration-specific mode, along with the client public key `client_public_key` and private key `client_private_key`, are stored in a `Credentials` object with the following named fields:
+Credential information corresponding to the configuration-specific mode, along with the client public key `client_public_key` and private key `client_private_key`, are recommended to be stored in a `Credentials` object with the following named fields:

 - `client_private_key`, the client's private key
 - `client_public_key`, the client's public key corresponding to `client_private_key`